fsprojects/TestDynamo/README.md

     |> buildBasicClient
 ```

-In general, functions and extension methods with in `camelCase` are targeted at F#, where as those is `PascalCase` are targeted at C#
+In general, functions and extension methods in `camelCase` are targeted at F#, where as those is `PascalCase` are targeted at C#

 ### Schema and Item Change